Continuing the series of posts in which I take a close look at one specific email — putting a positive spin on “copy teardowns”

 Make It Personal

 Thanking subscribers for signing up adds a nice touch to the Welcome email.
-To make it feel even more authentic, we’d recommend thanking people personally.
+To make it feel even more authentic, I recommend thanking people personally.

 If your signup form asks for their first name, use it.
 That way, your gratitude feels more genuine and a little less cut and paste.